naeim-md93/dynamic_admission_control/README.md

 # dynamic_admission_control
-Unofficial Implementation of "An approximate dynamic programming approach to the admission control of elective patients" using <b>Octave<b>
+Unofficial Implementation of "An approximate dynamic programming approach to the admission control of elective patients" using **Octave** and **MATLAB**